imysh578/Self-Study/go/Tucker/Tucker.md

 ## Tucker의 Go 언어 프로그래밍
 > (https://www.youtube.com/watch?v=ELOihQ1HYBY&list=PLy-g2fnSzUTBHwuXkWQ834QHDZwLx6v6j&index=5)
-- studying Go language by referring to this Youtube
+- Studying Go language by referring to this Youtube
+- Trying to write down in English, but sometimes it is written in Korean.

 ## Index
 [1.
 HelloWorld](01.HelloWorld)